Technical Comparison

 - When you need continuous enforcement — every resource is idempotent and re-evaluated every check-in.
 At 15-second intervals, drift is corrected before anyone notices it happened.
 This enables provable continuous compliance, self-healing infrastructure, and sub-minute incident response — capabilities that require 5-30 minute intervals with any other tool

-- When agent footprint matters — 5 MB static binary vs 50–200 MB for Ruby/Python-based agents.
+- When agent footprint matters — ~8 MiB static musl binary (x86_64; ~6 MiB on arm64) vs 50–200 MB for Ruby/Python-based agents.
 Deploys anywhere — edge, IoT, containers, resource-constrained hosts

 - When you need offline resilience — signed policy bundles with local convergence and results queuing for air-gapped, shipboard, or unreliable network environments.
 Most complete offline story of any agent-based CM tool